Partners and family and house members - NL Host Nation

 Summer pass

-- As part of the application the Ministry will require:
+As part of the application, the Ministry will require:

-- proof of enrolment in a school or university abroad;
+• proof of enrolment in a school or university abroad;

-- proof of the duration of the summer holidays at the school or university abroad.
+• proof of the duration of the summer holidays at the school or university abroad.

 Besides the required personal information, the pass will indicate the start and end dates of the student’s stay in the Netherlands.
 After the end date this temporary identity card is no longer valid, and the student must therefore leave the Netherlands and return the card to the Ministry.

-4.6 Childcare benefits
+4.5 Childcare benefits

-4.7 Work permits for household members
+4.6 Work permits for household members

 Persons forming part of the household (see section 4.1) of staff of international organisations are only allowed to work in the Netherlands if the headquarters agreement contains a provision to this effect.
-In such cases the identity card will bear the words ‘arbeid is toegestaan’ (employment permitted) for spouses and partners, or, in the case of children residing in the Netherlands, ‘arbeid is beperkt toegestaan’ (employment of limited scope permitted).
+In such cases their identity card will bear the words ‘arbeid is toegestaan’ (employment permitted) for spouses and partners or, in the case of children residing in the Netherlands, ‘arbeid is beperkt toegestaan’ (employment of limited scope permitted).